 Once you have defined a set of consistent objectives, you need to understand the market value and salability of your company.
 This analysis is important in that it will provide you with further direction and can eliminate certain exit options.

 For example, if the value of your company is below what you feel you need to support a comfortable lifestyle after your exit, you may decide to take some time to enhance the value of your business or to do further financial planning to ensure you clearly understand your financial needs.

 In addition to understanding the value of your company you also need to understand how salable your business is.
 Value and salability are not always the same.
 Salability determines how quickly a business will sell and how much leverage a business owner will have when negotiating with a buyer.
 Salability depends to a large extent on external market conditions.
 External conditions are things that are out of your direct control like business, market or financial conditions.
 For example, the option of selling your business for cash to an outside buyer may be eliminated because of a downturn in your business or industry.

-We recommend that you work with a firm that specializes in valuing, marketing, negotiating, and selling businesses to determine the value and salability of your company.
-Only a firm that is actively involved in transactions and talking with buyers can give you an accurate read of the marketplace and a real world sense of the value and salability of your company.
+We recommend that you work with a firm like us, that specializes in valuing, marketing, negotiating, and selling businesses to determine the value and salability of your company.
+Only firms like CBB, that is actively involved in transactions and talking with buyers can give you an accurate read of the marketplace and a real world sense of the value and salability of your company.

 Step 4: Understand Tax and Legal Implications.